ronshee/gosine/README.md

 # The Gossiping Insert-Eliminate Algorithm for Multi-Agent Bandits

-This repository contains the implementation of Synch GoSInE and Asynch GoSInE algorithms in the paper:
+This repository contains the implementation of Synch GosInE and Asynch GosInE algorithms in the paper:

 [The Gossiping Insert-Eliminate Algorithm for Multi-Agent Bandits](https://arxiv.org/abs/2001.05452)